TarikSeyceri/Windows-10-Update-Disabler.bat/README.md

 * If you have a Potato PC (Slow, Low Memory, Low Storage, Old).
 We all have/had one.
 * If you have a Slow or Limited Internet Connection.
 * If you don't care about getting information leaked or getting hacked, no private data stored, basically a computer to play games for kids or something.
-* If you have a Closed Limited Network Environment or Virtual Machine, or maybe VPN connected all the time.
+* If you have a Closed Limited Network Environment or Virtual Machine, or maybe a VPN connected all the time.

 # What does this tool do exactly?